The Best Backyard Swing Sets for Kids

 - Eliminate all hanging ropes or cords, since they're a strangulation hazard.
 Climbing ropes should be secured on both ends.

-- Protect against falls by having railing on any surface higher than 30 inches.
+- Protect against falls by having a railing on any surface higher than 30 inches.

 - Use shock-absorbing protective surfacing — a minimum of nine inches of loose-fill materials, such as wood or rubber mulch, or a professional poured-in-place surface — under and around your playset.